Tescoo/auto-joiner/README.md

 It uses [KeyAuth's](https://keyauth.cc/) authentication system, meaning it is easy to setup and ready to sell!

+# Info

+Many features that show in configuration are not actually functional, and you will need to implement them yourself.

+Like: Safe Settings or Webhook Logging.

 # How to setup KeyAuth

 #### Step 1